Morzomb/All-jellyfin-media-server/README.md

 ## VPN

-Now we will see how to set up the VPN (Nord VPN).
+Now we will see how to set up the VPN.
+Personally, I will use NordVPN, but you can find a number of other VPN providers as well [HERE](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).

 First, you need to connect to the Nord VPN website.

 1. Go to Nord VPN services :